gitHu6-newb/RobotChicken/README.md

-Digital method for me personally playing the Automa base game.
+Digital method for me personally playing the Automa base(ish) game.

 ## Load the -=SETUP=- deck, dealing 6 cards to your hand.
- (known issue- on desktop browser version, it's not segragating the 4 cards correctly to leave on the playmat) Flip the 4 cards to place them over their outlines (or wherever you want).
+ - (known issue- on desktop browser version, it's not segragating the 4 cards correctly to leave on the playmat, so the next step is to go hunting for the right cards)
+ - Flip the 4 cards to place them over their outlines (or wherever you want).

 ## Load 1 of the Bonus Card decks.
   - Automa-only has just the 4 special cards for Automa